 In January, Honda was also fined $70 million for failing to disclose information about more than 1,700 injuries and deaths over an 11 year period.
 At the time, it was the largest auto safety fine in U.S. history.

 The product liability lawyers at Stephens, Anderson & Cummings believe in holding automakers accountable for producing defective products.
 If you have been injured because of a defective vehicle part, you may be entitled to compensation.
-Contact us today for a free consultation.
+Contact a personal injury lawyer from our firm today for a free consultation.